brotherhoodMonk/gyan/js.md

 No SSL certificates are required for HTTP, with HTTPS it is required that you have an SSL certificate and it is signed by a CA.
 HTTP doesn’t require domain validation, where as HTTPS requires at least domain validation and certain certificates even require legal document validation.
 No encryption in HTTP, with HTTPS the data is encrypted before sending.

+jsonp
+Say you're on domain example.com, and you want to make a request to domain example.net.
+To do so, you need to cross domain boundaries, a no-no in most of browserland.

+The one item that bypasses this limitation is <script> tags.
+When you use a script tag, the domain limitation is ignored, but under normal circumstances, you can't really do anything with the results, the script just gets evaluated.

+Enter JSONP.
+When you make your request to a server that is JSONP enabled, you pass a special parameter that tells the server a little bit about your page.
+That way, the server is able to nicely wrap up its response in a way that your page can handle.